-Moses warned the Pharaoh that unless the Israelites were freed, the Egyptians would be afflicted with sickness, pestilence, and ultimately the death of their firstborn sons (see Exodus 7–12).
+Moses warned the pharaoh that unless the Israelites were freed, the Egyptians would be afflicted with sickness, pestilence, and ultimately the death of their firstborn sons (see Exodus 7–12).
 Each of these prophecies came to pass.
-The Pharaoh told Moses to leave Egypt with the Israelites and he parted the Red Sea so they could flee to safety.
+The pharaoh told Moses to leave Egypt with the Israelites, and Moses parted the Red Sea so they could flee to safety.

 The Old Testament prophet Jeremiah foretold the destruction of Jerusalem (see Jeremiah 25:2, 9–11).
 History records that the Babylonians did indeed demolish Jerusalem in 587 BC.
 The Book of Mormon prophet Lehi also warned people of Jerusalem’s impending destruction.
 Because of this revelation he received from God, Lehi and his family fled Jerusalem.
 The history of him and his family is recorded in the Book of Mormon, another testament of Jesus Christ.

 An apostasy is a period when God’s authority is not found on the earth.
 After Jesus was resurrected and ascended into heaven, His disciples knew He would one day return as He had said.
 However, the Apostle Paul taught that the Church Jesus established would fall away before Christ came again: “Let no man deceive you by any means: for that day shall not come, except there come a falling away first” (2 Thessalonians 2:3).
 This apostasy occurred in the centuries after Jesus’s original Apostles, who held His priesthood authority, died or were killed.